Bricenio/Angel/README.md

 # Section
 BS IT 3.1C

-1.University of Batangas
+1. University of Batangas
-2.STI College Batangas)
+2. STI College Batangas)